Skip to main content

 • Animals trained for and used by the university in a clinical therapeutic setting on campus, such as the university's Counseling Services; and,

-• Leashed pets brought on university grounds for exercise (not allowed in buildings).
-Care and supervision of the pet are the responsibility of owner.
-The owner is required to maintain control of the pet at all times; is responsible for any injury, damage, or disruptions created by the pet; and is responsible for the prompt cleanup of the pet’s waste.
+• Leashed Pets brought on university grounds for exercise (not allowed in buildings).
+Care and supervision of the Pet are the responsibility of owner.
+The owner is required to maintain control of the Pet at all times; is responsible for any injury, damage, or disruptions created by the Pet; and is responsible for the prompt cleanup of the Pet’s waste.

 3. IMPLEMENTATION